TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 <div class="lesson-note">

-Note that the webpack-dev-server reads your webpack configuration <em>once</em> when you start it.
+Note that the webpack-dev-server only reads your webpack configuration when you start it.
 If you change the webpack config file while the dev server is running, it will not reflect those config changes.
-Use <kbd>Ctrl</kbd> + <kbd>C</kbd> to restart it to apply the new config.
+Use <kbd>Ctrl</kbd> + <kbd>C</kbd> in the terminal to kill it then rerun `npx webpack serve` to apply the new config.

 </div>